jmarkstar/jmarkstar.github.io/_i18n/en/_posts/2017-03-08-android-basic-1.md

 ---
 ## Installing Android Studio 2.3

 If you are completely new on Android and want to take your first step, this will be a good article for you.
-Here, we will install and configure Android Studio and will create a project to run it on a emulator.
+Here, I'm going to teach you how to install and configure Android Studio and how to create a project to run it on a emulator.
 The steps to follow are:
 * Installing Java 8
 * Configuring Java 8
 * Installing Android Studio 2.3